harvard-dce/mh-opsworks/README.md

 For now, you should ensure the following limits are raised to equal the number of clusters you'd like to deploy in your account.

-* VPCs per region
+* VPCs per region,
-* Internet gateways per region
-* Cloudformation Stack limit per region
+* Cloudformation Stack limit per region,
-* Elastic IPs - each cluster uses three
+* Elastic IPs - each cluster uses three, and
 * Opsworks Stack Limit for the entire account, not limited per region.

 Fortunately error messages are fairly clear when a resource limit is hit,